 - Physical therapy for back and disc problems must remain conservative at the beginning to avoid aggravating the condition.
-Your therapist should emphasize rest, reducing the inflammation and increasing the blood circulation for healing.
-Once the initial inflammation has been reduced, a program of stretching and strengthening should be initiated to restore flexibility to the joints and muscles involved, while improving strength and stability of the spine.
-Each program will be based on the structure causing the problem and symptoms.
-A program not tailored to the specific problem may aggravate symptoms
+Your therapist should emphasize rest, reducing the inflammation, and increasing the blood circulation for healing.
+Once the initial inflammation decreases, you should start a program of stretching and strengthening to restore flexibility to the joints and muscles involved while improving the strength and stability of the spine.
+Each program will be based on the structure causing the problem and its symptoms.
+A program not tailored to the specific problem may aggravate symptoms.

-In mild cases patients found that rest, ice and medication were enough to reduce the pain.
-Physical therapy is recommended to develop a series of postural, stretching and strengthening exercises to prevent re-occurrence of the injury.
+In mild cases, patients found that rest, ice, and medication were enough to reduce the pain.
+Specialists at Redefine Healthcare recommended physical therapy to develop a series of postural, sciatic nerve stretches and strengthening exercises to prevent the reoccurrence of the injury.
 Return to activity should be gradual to prevent a return of symptoms.

 Moderate to Severe Cases

-- X-ray to determine if there is any joint degeneration, fractures, bony malformations, arthritis, tumors or infection present.
+- X-ray to determine any joint degeneration, fractures, bony malformations, arthritis, tumors, or infection present.

 Medications to consider

-Your physician may recommend several medication options individually or in combination to reduce the pain, inflammation and muscle spasms that may be associated with sciatic nerve irritation.
+Our pain relief doctors of pain management clinics of New Jersey may recommend several medication options individually or reduce the pain, inflammation, and muscle spasms that relate to sciatic nerve irritation.

-- Muscle relaxers to reduce acute muscle spasm.
+- Muscle relaxers to reduce acute muscle spasms.

 Severe or Non-responsive Conditions

-In the case of conditions that do not respond to conservative care surgery may be indicated.
+In the case of conditions that do not respond to conservative care, surgery may be necessary.
 If you continue to experience some of the following symptoms: